Here's how $4 billion in government money is being spent to reduce climate pollution

 "[This,] the City’s largest ever investment in climate action, is a testament to our collaborative efforts and unwavering dedication to addressing climate change," he said.

-New Orleans is one of 82 cities and 45 states that applied for funds from a $4.3 billion grant program aimed at encouraging local action to help address human-driven climate change.
-The EPA selected 25 projects out of 300 applications.
+New Orleans was one of 300 applicants, including other municipalities, tribes, and states, that applied for funds from a $4.3 billion grant program aimed at encouraging local action to help address human-driven climate change.
+The EPA selected 25 projects.

 “What this proves is what the president has been very clear about, which is, in the United States, when we come together, there’s nothing we can’t accomplish,” said White House Climate Advisor Ali Zaidi.
 “There are no tons [of greenhouse gas emissions] too tough to abate.
 No pollution we have to settle for.”